josimjfl/image_converter/README.md

 # image_converter
-resize image, edit photo, resize to upload image in web.
+online resize image, edit photo, resize to upload image in web.
 Pillow, the Python Imaging Library (PIL) fork, provides a wide range of tools for image manipulation.
 Below is an overview of the major tools and functions you can use from Pillow:

 ### 1. **Opening and Saving Images:**